Shreekarakanchi/QR-Code-Generator/README.md

 ## 🚀 Features

-- Generate QR codes from any URL or text
+- Generate QR codes from any URL or text.
 - Download QR codes as PNG images
 - Clean, responsive and modern UI
 - No backend required – fully client-side